Jim Fountain Classic

 Ranking and speaker point assignation/tabulation/tiebreakers/etc. Will follow the same rules as with all other Interpretation events.

-Please note that all entries will be due prior to 6:00 p.m. on Thursday, October 21st.
-Drops and name changes are due by 6:00pm on Monday, October 25th Any drops after that date will be assessed the entry fee amount for said event(s).
+Please note that all entries will be due prior to 5:00 p.m. on Friday, October 21st.
+Drops and name changes are due by 6:00pm on Monday, October 24th Any drops after that date will be assessed the entry fee amount for said event(s).
 Additions to the entry and modifications will also be accepted until that date.
 Judges need to be finalized by October 25th.
 Please post your drops and/or changes online as soon as you are aware of them.
 Entries and drops will only be accepted through Tabroom.
 Do not fax or call in entries/drops.
 We hope to see you at the tournament.
-If you have any questions, please do not hesitate to contact Tim Cornwell at (480) 216-3787 or firstname.lastname@example.org.
+If you have any questions, please do not hesitate to contact Tim Cornwell at (480) 216-3787 or email@example.com or Richie Glover at (480) 270-4314 or firstname.lastname@example.org.
 See you at the Tournament!

 Tim Cornwell & Richie Glover